kyuhyoung/AnomalyDetectionCVPR2018/README.md

 ## Kyuhyoung's README

 #### I am trying to make a camera version of "WaqasSultani/AnomalyDetectionCVPR2018" which reads the stack of every 16 frames from camera and detects anomaly on that 16 frames.
-(The GPU version on Titan X seems to work in realtime, 16-frame delayed though.)
+(The GPU version on Titan X seems to work in realtime (about 58 fps), 16-frame delayed though.)

 You will get an error message for the missing file "c3d_sports_1M_weights.h5" when playing cam version.